saheedniyi02/fpl-ai/README.md

 #### Flaws of the model:

-The premier league introduced the 5 substitution rule for the 2022/23 football season the means that a lot of players who previously stayed on the bench in many matches will have more chances of playing.
+-The premier league introduced the 5 substitution rule for the 2022/23 football season the means that a lot of players who previously stayed on the bench in many matches will have more chances of playing.

-I observed the model does not think too highly of new players coming into the league.
+-I observed the model does not think too highly of new players coming into the league.